 Edmund Fitzgerald

-I suppose I’m guilty of not seeing the forest through the trees when it comes to understanding our history and the vital role shipping played in our economic growth and well-being.
-This is one of my main takeaways from reading the book.
+I suppose I’m guilty of not seeing the forest through the trees when it comes to understanding our history and the vital role shipping played in our region's economic growth and well-being.
+This is one of my main takeaways from Bacon's portrayal.

 He gave a bird’s-eye view of the massive economic prosperity that came to our Great Lakes region, spearheaded by the shipping industry and its transportation of raw materials on the waterways that helped support the amazing growth and prosperity throughout the Midwest.
 It was an eye-opener for me.
 I appreciated his perspective, which has been floating right in my own backyard.